When changing a Metric's logic you have the ability to determine if this change should apply retroactively or moving forward.

 Any Metric that have been "locked" will list the respective date, month, and year of the Lock Date.

-Incoming records timestamped before the Lock Date will not be processed to preserve historical accuracy, based on the most recent change to metric's logic.
+Incoming records timestamped before the Lock Date will not be processed to preserve historical accuracy.

 1. Upon accessing each respective Integration's Metric Library you will see a Lock Date column.